mxlje/some-ai/README.md

 ## Usage

 Installing this gem is generally sufficient to add some AI to your project.
-You can however include the `SomeAI` module in your classes, which gives you access to the `ai` method.
+You can, however, include the `SomeAI` module in your classes, which gives you access to the `ai` method.

 ```ruby